declankra/landing-page/README.md

   <a href="#roadmap">Roadmap</a>
 </p>

-Everything you need to build a production-ready SaaS, but more importanty, vet your idea.
-It's an oppinionated starter based on **my own learnings** with a focus on solving your problem to **decide what to build**.
+Everything you need to build a production-ready SaaS, but more importanty, **vet your idea**.
+Full-stack, product-minded.
+It's an oppinionated starter based on **my own learnings** with a focus on solving your problem of **deciding what to build**.

 ## What's Included
 - [Coming soon](#)